PierrotMetille/RE_think/README.md

 You can build the project with the following command : `flutter build apk`

-## How to run test
+## How to run tests
+### In Android studio
 Tests files are stored in the "re-think/test/" folder.
 To run the tests you'll need to change your configuration.<br>
 - In the upper right of android studio's interface switch configuration from "main.dart" to "your_test_file.dart".<br>
 - Then you can run the tests without selecting a device.
 Presse the "run" button to lunch the tests.

+### Run tests in a terminal
+Use the command `flutter test test/your_test_file.dart` to run all the tests from a file.<br>
+To run a single test use this command : `flutter test test/your_test_file.dart --plain-name "Your test name"`<br>
+Don't forget to replace the name of the folder and the name of the test.

 ## Code structure